airbnb/react-sketchapp/docs/API.md

 ### `<RedBox>`
 A red box / 'red screen of death' error handler.
 Thanks to [commissure/redbox-react](https://github.com/commissure/redbox-react)
+--SUGGESTION: can you give a screenshot of what this looks like?

 #### Props
 | Prop | Type | Default | Note |